 Examination scripts are named administrative documents.
 They may be consulted by students who ask to do so within a reasonable time, and only after the final results have been confirmed and published by the Examination Board.
 Students may see their examination papers only on School premises and in the presence of the lecturer who graded them.
-Students may only see their own scripts and only if the grade is lower than the pass grade of 10/20.
+Students may only see their own scripts.